IRNAS/PitStop1/testing/high pressure durability/README.md

 src="https://github.com/IRNAS/PitStop1/blob/master/testing/high%20pressure%20durability/pics/IMG_20180321_132520.jpg"  width="500px" height="375px">

 ## Testing
 We again used a pressure container to test the sealing of the enclosures.
-Tests were similar to the first sealing tests.
+Tests were similar to the sealing tests.
 The tested cases were assembled and put on the bottom of the container fully covered with water.
 The container was sealed with a cover and a circlip and the air hose from the high pressure air tank was connected.

-The cases were first tested under 10 and 25 bars of pressure for 15 minutes.
-The next test was conducted at 50 bars.
-The last test was conducted at 25 bars for a few hours to test longer exposure to high pressure.
+The POM cases were tested under 10 and 25 bar of pressure for 30 minutes while the PE cases were tested under 5 and 8 bar of pressure for 30 minutes, 1 and 16 hours.
 After each test cases were taken out of the container and wiped.
-The lid was removed from the rest of the case to check for any leaks.
+The deformation was measured using a depth gage.